Optimal and Maximin Procedures for Multiple Testing Problems: OMT procedures for exchangeable simple hypotheses

 We denote the optimal solution to this problem (assuming it exists) by $\vec D^*$.
 We have only $K$ constraints and not $2^K-1$ due to $\vec h$-exchangeability and symmetry.

 Several aspects of this optimization problem appear to make it exceedingly difficult to solve: \begin{enumerate} \item[1.]
 The optimization is over an infinite number of variables \item[2.]
-This is a discrete optimization problem, which can be impractical to solve even in finite dimensional cases. \end{enumerate}
+This is an integer (binary) optimization problem, which can be impractical to solve even in finite dimensional cases. \end{enumerate}